 BOARD OF DIRECTORS

-Our Board of Directors is comprised of six members including five independent directors who possess a diverse range of perspectives and experience in the mining industry, business, finance, economics, accounting and public affairs.
-One of our independent directors, Gerald J. Ford, serves as non-executive Chairman of the Board and Richard C. Adkerson serves as Vice Chairman, President and Chief Executive Officer.
+Our Board of Directors is comprised of eight members including seven independent directors who possess a diverse range of perspectives, skill sets and experience.
+Richard C. Adkerson serves as Chairman of the Board and Chief Executive Officer and Dustan E. McCoy serves as Lead Independent Director.